 Olivia Bordeu

-I will join the Haas School of Business at the UC Berkeley as an Assistant Professor in 2025 after one year as an IES Postdoctoral Fellow at Princeton University.
+Welcome!
+I am an IES Postdoctoral Fellow at Princeton University.
+I will join the Haas School of Business at UC Berkeley as an Assistant Professor in 2025.

-I am interested in trade and spatial economics.
-I study the mechanisms behind different geographic costs or frictions, for example, the determinants of commuting costs, migration costs, and capital costs across cities.
+I am interested in urban and spatial economics.
+I study the mechanisms behind different geographic costs or frictions, for example, the determinants of commuting costs in cities, migration costs, and capital costs across cities.

 You can reach me at ogazmuri@princeton.edu